oracle/graal/docs/reference-manual/native-image/JFR.md

 ![](/img/generate-sources-maven.png)

+In the follow-up sections learn how to further confgure the recording or enable logging.

 ## Configure the Recording

 You can pass a comma-separated list of key-value pairs to the `-XX:StartFlightRecording` option to further configure the recording.